JetBrains/teamcity-documentation/topics/getting-started-with-teamcity.md

 ### 1. Learn about CI with TeamCity

-Understand the idea behind Continuous integration, learn [basic TeamCity concepts and build lifecycle](continuous-integration-with-teamcity.md).
+Understand the idea behind continuous integration, learn [basic TeamCity concepts and build lifecycle](continuous-integration-with-teamcity.md).

 ### 2. Install and Start TeamCity